cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 In both cases, the packaged application is in the ``target/`` directory and the file name is ``Wise-0.2.0.jar``.

-*Learn More:* A detailed description of the application and its implementation is available in the `Web Analytics Application documentation. <insert-link>`__
+**Learn More:** *A detailed description of the application and its implementation is available in the* :doc:`Web Analytics Application documentation. <examples/web-analytics>`

 Deploying the Application